rajch/interim-weavedocs/docs/index.md

 ---
 title: Re-introducing Weave Net
-menu_order: 10
+menu_order: 01
 search_type: Documentation
 ---
 Weave Net was the first product created by Weaveworks.
-It was, and still is a popular choice for container networking, and especially as a CNI add-on for Kubernetes.
+It was and still is a popular choice for container networking, especially as a CNI add-on for Kubernetes.

 Weave Net is now a community-supported project, run out of the forked GitHub repository [rajch/weave](https://github.com/rajch/weave).